heypoom/fastspend/README.md

 The initial inspiration is from [@dtinth](https://dt.in.th)'s excellent talk on "[Let’s build a personal assistant and level-up your coding skills!](https://dt.in.th/personal-assistant.html)".
 In this talk, Thai creates a LINE chatbot to log his spending and do various things.

 I'm using the You Need a Budget (YNAB) app to manage my budgets, but their app takes 4 - 5 taps to register one transaction - I'm way too lazy to do that.

+## Technology

+- The frontend is built with Svelte and TypeScript as a PWA (Progressive Web Application).

+- The API is built with Rust, Cloudflare Workers and PostgreSQL.
+  - The only reason I went with PostgreSQL in this case is because I haven't wrote for a very long time, as I always use Prisma in my other projects.
+If I were to implement this as a production project, I would go with NoSQL instead as we don't need a lot of relations to store the configuration state.

 ## Roadmap